-To mark World Cancer Day this Saturday, we collected the most commonly asked questions our oncology team receives to shed a light on some of the subjects families want to know about when they find out their pet has cancer.
+To mark World Cancer Day, we collected the most commonly asked questions our oncology team receives to shed a light on some of the subjects families want to know about when they find out their pet has cancer.

 1. How do pets cope with cancer?

 The most important thing to remember is that your pet does not know they have cancer.
 They may feel a little bit under the weather and a bit lethargic, but unlike humans, they don’t have the big ‘C’ word looming over their heads.
 Pets are also often influenced by their people’s mood, so one of the most important things you can do for your pet is to remain as positive and normal as possible.
 We are not just here to treat your pet, we are here to support you through this difficult time.

 2. Are certain breeds more prone to developing cancer?

 As with humans, anyone can develop cancer, however certain breeds are more susceptible to specific types of cancers than others.
 See the list below as a guide: